Frequently Asked Questions

 Do you do in-house training?

-Gladly.
+Should you insist on it, yes.
 However, such sessions carry a flat rate for training costs, which may make them less attractive if you’re located not too far from us and have only a few people to train.
 Obviously, an in-house has other significant benefits:

 - Trainees are in their usual work environment.